core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    That is, if PH_REQ results in a cache hit at PRX, then PRX replies to the client with the latest multicast notification for the target resource from its cache, and takes no further actions.

    Otherwise, PRX forwards PH_REQ to the server.
 After recognizing PH_REQ byte-by-byte, the server replies to PRX with an unprotected informative response, where 'tp_info' specifies the information to receive multicast notifications for the target resource.
 Based on such information, PRX starts listening to multicast notifications.
-If the informative response includes a latest notification, then PRX chaches that notification and forwards it to the client.
+If the informative response includes a latest notification, then PRX caches that notification and forwards it to the client.

 Editor's note: add a figure showing an example of message exchange.

-### Pre-steps for Client Initialization # {#rev-proxy-client-pre-steps}
+### Client Initialization Procedure # {#rev-proxy-client-pre-steps}

 The following early initialization procedure is performed by a client that does not have the group observation data and/or is not a member of the correct OSCORE group, before starting the main process described in {{rev-proxy-main-process}}.